Are you noticing a concerning change in the color of your fig tree leaves, specifically a shift to yellow?

 On the plus side, the discoloration can help you identify and treat nutrient deficiency.

 Unfortunately, Fig trees can attract many nasty pests.
-Because Fig fruit and tree sap are sweet, bugs find these plants irresistible.
+Bugs find these plants irresistible because Fig fruit and tree sap are sweet.

 Mealybug infestations are a common problem that Fig growers face.
 You can identify them by checking Fig stems and monitoring the yellowish leaves.
 If you find a white fluffy substance stuck to your plant, you should turn to mealybug remedies.

 Another creepy breed of bugs, Aphids, can also cause your Fig plant to turn pale.
 You should check on the underside of the leaves for dark brown, crawling pests.
 Other symptoms include the swelling of stems and the withering of Fig flowers.

 How to Save a Fig Plant With Yellow Leaves?

 For treating the plant, it is crucial that you identify the correct cause first.
 Here are some tips for curing each potential problem.